2010 Australian Labor Party leadership spill: Results

 All 115 Labor Members of the House of Representatives and Senators were eligible to vote in the ballot.
 A total of 58 votes were required to secure a winning majority.

 Whilst announcing the leadership election, Rudd initially declared that he would re-nominate himself for the leadership, even in the face of growing support for Gillard.
 However, by the morning of the vote it had become clear he did not have the support to secure a majority in the vote.
 Hours before the vote was due to take place, Rudd announced that he was withdrawing his candidacy and resigned as Leader of the Labor Party with immediate effect.
 This left Gillard to assume the leadership unopposed.
 Wayne Swan, Treasurer of Australia at the time, was elected to fill Gillard's now vacant position as Deputy Leader, also unopposed.
 Rudd resigned as prime minister at midday, and Gillard was sworn in as the first female prime minister of Australia shortly afterwards.

 Aftermath

 On 17 July 2010, just 23 days after becoming prime minister, Gillard advised the Governor-General Quentin Bryce she wished to hold an election for 21 August 2010.
 After a close contest between Gillard's Labor and Tony Abbott's Liberal/National Coalition, the election resulted in the first hung parliament since the 1940 election.
 Gillard was able to secure the support of the sole Greens MP and three Independent MPs in order to allow Labor to form a minority government, and Gillard was sworn in as prime minister for a second time on 14 September 2010.
 Kevin Rudd, who had successfully re-contested his seat at the election, accepted an offer to become minister for foreign affairs.

 Rudd regained the leadership, and the prime ministership, at the June 2013 Australian Labor Party leadership spill, shortly before Labor lost government at the 2013 Australian federal election.

+Alleged conspiracy and foreign interference

+Multiple leftist publications like Jacobin and the World Socialist Web Site as well as Jordan Shanks have alleged that the ousting of Rudd was influenced by US involvement.

+In November 2010 Wikileaks leaked multiple classified cables from the US State Department which revealed that several key members of the Labor Right that were responsible for Rudds removal and the installation of Gillard were "protected sources" and in regular exchange with the US embassy in Canberra.
+These sources included Mark Arbib, Bob McMullan, Gillard's speech writer Michael Cooney, Michael Danby and Peter Khalil.

+Especially Mark Arbib, who has been considered kingmaker in the "Gillard coup", has reportedly been secretly briefing the US embassy regularly about the state of Rudds government and possible leadership challenges to Rudd.
+Arbib warned the US around one year prior to the challenge that Rudd was trying to forestall a possible challenge from Gillard.
+This coincides with Don Farrell, who revealed in another leaked cable to the US that Gillard had already planned replacing Rudd one year prior to the drop in the polls and the leadership challenge.